SorkinType/Merriweather/README.md

 The first time you run the build, you will need to give run permissions to the build scripts.

-On the command line, navigate to the project folder (`cd Encode-Sans`), and then give permissions to the shell scripts with:
+On the command line, navigate to the project folder (`cd Merriweather`), and then give permissions to the shell scripts with:

 ```bash
 chmod +x sources/*.sh